-Chickens are stimulated to start laying eggs by the number of hours they are exposed to the light.
-The more the hours the more they will produce their eggs.
+Chickens are stimulated to start laying fresh eggs by the number of hours they are exposed to the light.
+The more hours the more they will produce their eggs.
 So, during the summer and spring when the days are longer than the nights, the hens are signaled by light to start laying eggs.
 The opposite is true in winter and fall when the days start to get shorter while nights become longer, consequently cutting down the hours of light the chickens are exposed to in a day.

 Variables Affecting Egg Production

 As a chicken owner, it is advisable to be fully knowledgeable about your flock’s egg production capabilities.
 This is important, especially when raising chickens for eggs.
 You need to understand all the techniques you can apply to gauge the production of eggs among your flock of birds as well as becoming fully aware of the variables affecting the production of eggs.

 Also, you need to identify the breeds of layers and determine how often they lay eggs.
 Once you have all these factors at the back of your mind, you will be able to work your way up and improve the productivity of your layers regardless of how many you are raising in your backyard.